kool-dev/kool/docs/4-Commands/kool-preset.md

 ## kool preset

-Install Kool's tailored configuration files in the current directory
+Install configuration files customized for Kool in the current directory

 ### Synopsis

-Initialize the specified project PRESET in the current working directory.
-If no PRESET argument is provided, you'll be interactively prompted to pick one of the available options.
+Initialize a project using the specified [PRESET] by installing configuration files customized for Kool in the current working directory.
+If no [PRESET] is provided, an interactive wizard will present the available options.

 ```
 kool preset [PRESET]